sisinflab/tutorial-gnns-recsys-log2023/sections/graph_topology/index.md

 ## Schedule
 **Duration:** 30 minutes

-- Concepts and formulations of graph topological properties of the user-item graph.
-Tommaso Di Noia, 15 minutes
+- Concepts and formulations of graph topological properties of the user-item graph. **Tommaso Di Noia** (15 minutes)
-- Impact of topological graph properties on the performance of GNNs-based recommender systems.
-Daniele Malitesta, 15 minutes
+- Impact of topological graph properties on the performance of GNNs-based recommender systems. **Daniele Malitesta** (15 minutes)

 ## Slides
 Coming soon...